Four surface temperature indices, 1960-2014, plus two satellite indices, 1979-2014 (WoodForTrees)

 • The climate sensitivities “baked into” CMIP5 GCMs vary by factors as high as 2.3-to-1, but average about 3.2°C (ECS) and 1.8°C (TCR).
 (Unsurprisingly, the models run hot [or here].)

 • In 2014, the American Physical Society held a balanced panel discussion, with experts on each side of the climate debate, which included a discussion of climate sensitivity.
 The APS has the transcript on their web site (or here).
-(I wrote to them in 2019, 2020, 2021, 2022, 2023 & 2024, asking for a copy of the recording of the event, but they've never responded.)
+(I wrote to them in 2019, 2020, 2021, 2022, 2023 & 2024, asking for a copy of the recording of the event; on 11/14/2024 they replied, "I have consulted our Meetings dept and have been told that we do not have a recording of this workshop."

 • BerkeleyEarth reports measurements indicating that ECS is below 2.0°C (see tweet 1 of 11 or compiled tweetstorm), though they won't admit it!